servisbot/servisbot-labs/sb-chat-history-server/README.md

 Artifacts are supplied in the `development` directory to enable development against a docker based MySQL or MsSQL database.

-The recommended development path is to use a remote or containerised version of MySQL or MSSQL.
+The recommended development path is to use a remote or containerized version of MySQL or MSSQL.

 To start up the conveniently supplied Database (skip this step if you have a local or RDS instance to point at)